-Asynchronous Page Mode is the default read mode on power-up or reset.
 To perform a page mode read after any other operation, the Read Array command must be issued to read from the flash array.
-Asynchronous page mode reads are permitted in all blocks and is used to access register information, but only one word is loaded into the page buffer during register access.
-In asynchronous page mode, array data is sensed and loaded into a page buffer.
-After the initial delay, the first word out of the page buffer corresponds to the initial address.
+Asynchronous page mode reads are permitted in all blocks and are used to access register information.
+During register access, only one word is loaded into the page buffer.